BelenJM/Simulation_scripts/README.md

 Script that models the evolution of a diploid bi-locus population that evolves with genetic drift and whose genes recombine.
 We estimate the effective population size by three different methods:
--Decrease in Heterozygosity (He)-based method: for the computation of He we used the method of Nei & Roychoudhury (1974) -Temporal method: for the computation Fc (the change in allele frequencies between two different time samples),we used F estimator developed by Nei and Tajima (1981) and Waples (1989).
+(1) Decrease in Heterozygosity (He)-based method: for the computation of He we used the method of Nei & Roychoudhury (1974);
+(2) Temporal method: for the computation Fc (the change in allele frequencies between two different time samples),we used F estimator developed by Nei and Tajima (1981) and Waples (1989);
--Linkage disequilibrium method
+(3) Linkage disequilibrium method

 Parameters
 ----------